-All students must complete one Module for graduation, but an additional Module may be applied towards the hours required for graduation.
+All students on catalogs prior to 2014-2015 must complete one Module for graduation, but an additional Module may be applied towards the hours required for graduation.

 Centenary's Module courses literally take place across the globe.
 Some are offered on campus, whereas others involve study and travel in other institutions and nations.
 Because of the variety of options available, many students attend Module courses that serve the additional purpose of fulfilling the COMMUNITY and/or the CULTURE requirements of the Trek Experience.

 Click here to visit the Centenary Re-Enrollment Facebook Page

 In order to travel abroad you must have an official passport valid for at least six months after you return to the States.
 The process of registering can be lengthy, so make sure you begin early!